FluentValidation/FluentValidation/docs/_doc/aspnet/core.md

 }
 ```

-...or by using the AddFromAssemblyContaining method to automatically register all validators within a particular assembly.
+...or by using the `AddFromAssemblyContaining` method to automatically register all validators within a particular assembly.
+This will automatically find and public, non-abstract types that inherit from `AbstractValidator` and register them with the container (open generics are not supported).

 ```csharp
 services.AddMvc()